Efficient Characterization of Quantum Evolutions via a Recommender System: Conclusions

 \section{Conclusions}

-We have adopted a class of recommender systems, called the matrix factorization algorithm, to characterize quantum evolutions in terms of quantum correlations as well as state-fidelity.
+We have adapted a class of recommender systems, called the matrix factorization algorithm, to characterize quantum evolutions in terms of quantum correlations as well as state-fidelity.
 First, using two-qubit databases, we have carried out a detailed analysis of the recommender system predicting three types of correlations, namely entropy, negativity, and discord.
 We found that the recommender system was able to efficiently predict well over 50\% of unknown elements in the database.
-By systematically varying the database sizes and keeping the number of unknown ratings fixed, we confirm that the prediction efficiency improves with the size of the database.
-As a particular example, we show that predictions of negativity and discord of Werner state prepared with different purities match very well with the expected trend that entanglement exists only for purity above 1/3 and discord at all purity $> 0$.
+As a particular example, we showed that predictions of negativity and discord of Werner state prepared with different purities matched very well with the expected values.
 By introducing noise into the database in a systematic way, we observed the prediction efficiency deteriorating with noise.
 We proposed that this fact, along with a reference database, could be used to distinguish a genuine or clean database form a noisy or a fake database.

-Predicting quantum discord of a general state, for which a closed-form expression is not known, is most interesting.
-The analysis of computational time hints that the machine prediction, within a fixed tolerance limit, can be far more efficient.
-In million-element databases of two- and three-qubit registers, we observed a speedup of one and two orders of magnitude respectively, with less than 0.1 root-mean-square deviations.
+Predicting quantum discord of a general state, for which a closed-form expression does not exist, is most interesting.
+The analysis of computational time shows that the machine prediction, within certain precision limits, can be far more efficient.
+In million-element databases of two- and three-qubit registers, we observed over an order of magnitude improvement in computational time.
+To show that the characterization of quantum evolutions via recommender system is scalable with system size, we have demonstrated predicting quantum correlations as well as fidelities of unitary evolutions on larger multiqubit registers with up to ten qubits.
 We have also demonstrated the capability of the recommender system in characterizing nonunitary evolutions by subjecting it to predict correlation and fidelity ratings of states undergoing certain decoherence channels.
-The feasibility of using the recommender system in larger systems is demonstrated by successfully characterizing both unitary and nonunitary evolutions in registers with up to ten qubits.
+Finally, we demonstrate a robust RS prediction of discord phase space diagrams useful to study quantum chaotic systems.